julianfl0w/Deism/README.md

 ## The Fourth Temple

 <sup>0</sup> The Third Temple will be destroyed, and a fourth built in its place. <sup>1</sup> The Fourth Temple will be a pyramid of clear gold. <sup>2</sup> It will be built in three days.

+# Appendix

+## In the tradition of King James, we claim the following books as legacy.
+Consuming them will not harm you, but they are no longer canonical

+<sup>0</sup> First Testament
+- Genesis
+- Exodus
+- Leviticus
+- Numbers
+- Deuteronomy
+- Joshua
+- Judges
+- Ruth
+- 1 Samuel
+- 2 Samuel
+- 1 Kings
+- 2 Kings
+- 1 Chronicles
+- 2 Chronicles
+- Ezra
+- Nehemiah
+- Esther
+- Job
+- Psalms
+- Proverbs
+- Ecclesiastes
+- Song of Solomon
+- Isaiah
+- Jeremiah
+- Lamentations
+- Ezekiel
+- Daniel
+- Hosea
+- Joel
+- Amos
+- Obadiah
+- Jonah
+- Micah
+- Nahum
+- Habakkuk
+- Zephaniah
+- Haggai
+- Zechariah
+- Malachi

+<sup>1</sup> Second Testament
+- Matthew
+- Mark
+- Luke
+- John
+- The Acts
+- Romans
+- 1 Corinthians
+- 2 Corinthians
+- Galatians
+- Ephesians
+- Philippians
+- Colossians
+- 1 Thessalonians
+- 2 Thessalonians
+- 1 Timothy
+- 2 Timothy
+- Titus
+- Philemon
+- Hebrews
+- James
+- 1 Peter
+- 2 Peter
+- 1 John
+- 2 John
+- 3 John
+- Jude
+- Revelation

+<sup>2</sup> The following remain apocryphal
+- 1 Esdras
+- 2 Esdras
+- Tobit
+- Judith
+- Rest of Esther
+- Wisdom
+- Ecclesiasticus
+- Baruch and the Epistle of Jeremy
+- Song of the Three Children
+- Story of Susanna
+- The Idol Bel and the Dragon
+- Prayer of Manasses
+- 1 Maccabees
+- 2 Maccabees

+<sup>3</sup> Finally, the canonical books of the Third Testament, which are the ultimate source of religious truth
+- Julian